 When did you get into reading?
 School or college or later?

-How do you take out time for reading from your busy schedule?
+How do you take out time for reading amidst a busy schedule?

 How many books do you read in a month?